 For the latest Release Notes, see the TensorFlow Release Notes.

 For a full list of the supported software and specific versions that come packaged with this framework based on the container image, see the Frameworks Support Matrix.

 For more information about TensorFlow, including tutorials, documentation, and examples, see:

-To review known CVEs on the 21.07 image, please refer to the Known Issues section of the Product Release Notes.
+To review known CVEs on this image, refer to the Security Scanning tab on this page.